 It is no wonder that with such principles, they make an attack on brethren.
 And, surely, whatever may have been the principles of our dissenting brethren, I cannot attribute to them such thoughts.
 And if even there were schism in theory, if even no one were admitted but on narrow views, and thus charity would suffer from it, this sin (schism) must be sought for where we look for all others, in the heart, not in theories.
-It is not a question of bearing with them, or non-intervention; sin is to be accepted and recognized. &#8220;In the present state of things, all Christians are forced to belong to sects in the ordinary sense of the word.&#8221;|
+It is not a question of bearing with them, or non-intervention; sin is to be accepted and recognized.
+"In the present state of things, all Christians are forced to belong to sects in the ordinary sense of the word."¦

-For Mr. M., the state of Christendom in general is, &#8220;everything well considered, below that of the Jews at the time of the Lord.&#8221; He is &#8220;ready to call their state ruin, apostasy, or by any other term that you may choose in any language.&#8221;| &#8220;The Gentiles have not continued.&#8221;| &#8220;Christendom is an army which no longer knows the voice of its Head; and Dissenters, as faithful soldiers, have quitted the ranks to place themselves under the order of Jesus&#8230; .
-Without doubt, it is a deplorable confusion.&#8221; &#8220;When is it,&#8221; he exclaims again, &#8220;that we shall learn all the extent of the universal disorder which surrounds us?&#8221;| Mr. M. says that one might just as well look for sacrifice in paradise as to look for dissent in the apostolic churches: &#8220;For there is disorder in dissent&#8212;innocent disorder, become inevitable, in order to avoid culpable disorder.
-It is a violent remedy, and every serious remedy is a factitious evil inflicted to cure an illness still more serious.&#8221;|
+For Mr. M., the state of Christendom in general is, "everything well considered, below that of the Jews at the time of a the Lord."
+He is "ready to call their state ruin, apostasy, or by any other term that you may choose in any language."¦ "The Gentiles have not continued."¦ "Christendom is an army which no longer knows the voice of its Head; and Dissenters, as faithful soldiers, have quitted the ranks to place themselves under the order of Jesus ... .
+Without doubt, it is a deplorable confusion."
+"When is it," he exclaims again, "that we shall learn all the extent of the universal disorder which surrounds us?"¦ Mr. M. says that one might just as well look for sacrifice in paradise as to look for dissent in the apostolic churches: "For there is disorder in dissent -- innocent disorder, become inevitable, in order to avoid culpable disorder.
+It is a violent remedy, and every serious remedy is a factitious evil inflicted to cure an illness still more serious."¦

-And what do these violent words lead to, a few lines further on&#8212;words which, like an overflowing torrent, overthrow
+And what do these violent words lead to, a few lines further on -- words which, like an overflowing torrent, overthrow

-| Page 33.
+¦ Page 33.

-| Page 44.
+¦ Page 44.

-| Page 47.
+¦ Page 47.

-| Page 47.
+¦ Page 47.

-| Page 53.
+¦ Page 53.

-| Pages 53, 54.
+¦ Pages 53, 54.

 {168}